KyleWynne/Health_Blocks/design2.md

 ## Project Data

 We plan to have a built-in database to help users track their daily calories.
 Many different functions will update the daily calorie count.
 This way, if a user would like to, we can keep a history of daily calorie changes to figure out what works and what does not.
+If we look closer to the pseudcode of the above functions we plan to implement, then we can think a bit deeper on what data we would have to store.

+Based on the above functions, the things our project would have to store include:
+  - user's food diary : includes both meals and calories, can be added to by the user
+  - a dictionary for the number of calories an exercise type typically burns in a minute, the user uses this to calculate how many calories they have burned given the duration and exercise type
+  - a list of meal options and what nutritionalGoals and dietaryPreferences they are associated with, this could be a list of lists storing the meal option and its attributes, this would give us the flexibilty to attach a different number of attributes to each meal option when necessary
+  - the user's exercise sessions: the user can edit details and start exercise sessions so we need to be able to track their sessions and their details including duration, details, and type
+  - bank of user-defined goals and rewards: we need to be able to track the user's goals and what their reward will be upon completion, this can also be stored as a dictionary or a list of lists
+  - the user's step tracker: we need to track the user's steps and also include their inputted goal in order to calculate when or if they meet it given their inputted activity
+  - the user's calorie goal: we need to remember the user's calorie intake goal in order to address whether they have met it or not

+This is the list of data we need to storer given the functions we have created thus far.
+However, this list can and most likely will be updated to reflect the progress made and additions to the project.
+Most of the above data can be stored in a single variable or in a list of lists or dictionaries.
+This is due to the fact that we want users to be able to create objects (such as an exercise session) and add attributes and details to them.

+The blockbased programming language will interact with this data and compliments it quite well.
+As a user creates an exercise session, for example, we can connect that to the declaration of a variable or of a list item.
+Then, as they add more details or attributes, we can call upon that already declared item and pass through the user-inputted information.
+Therefore, it will allow a smooth transition from the user input in the block-based language into the back-end code that manages such data.